hcheung01/higher_level_programming/0x05-python-exceptions/README.md

 4-list_division.py | Divides element by element 2 lists
 5-raise_exception.py | raises a type exception
-6-raise_exception_msg.py | raises a name exception with a message
+6-raise_exception_msg.py | raises a name exception with a message 100-safe_print_integer_err.py | function that prints an integer 101-safe_function.py | function that executes a function safely

 ## Directories
 ---
 Directory Name | Description
 ---|---
 0x05-python-exceptions | Main folder with all Python files

+## More Info for Python programs
+* All Python files is PEP 8(version 1.7) formatted
+* Python Scripts - first line of every file is exactly be exactly #!/usr/bin/python3 and executable

 ## Author
 Heindrick Cheung